 If you’re learning to fly—and aren’t fond of damage—those are priority number one.
 So I did what any red-blooded gadget lover would do: I nabbed a crapload of drones with propeller guards and flew my heart out.

-The Altair Aerial AA108 is a new drone on the market that has fantastic specifications and is backed up by a US Based company in Nebraska.
+The Altair Aerial AA108 has fantastic specifications and is backed up by a US Based company in Nebraska.
 I spoke to these guys when I wrote my complete review of the Altair Aerial AA108 which you can read here.
 They picked up their customer service phone line on the 2nd ring, which in itself is amazing when you’re talking about drone companies.
 I’m so used to trying to reach a company only to find out they operate out of China!

 I spoke to the founder Matt Cookson and he told me that customer service is their #1 priority.
 They have a great product, with specs at least as good as any other drone in this category.

 They even have an Altair Video Tutorials page that helps you get started.